zaktech96/vsionboard/README.md

    nvm install 22 --lts
    ```

+3. Create a new empty GitHub repository for your project

+Have the repository URL ready (e.g., `https://github.com/username/repo-name.git`)

-3. Gather your API keys from the following services:
+4. Gather your API keys from the following services:

    - **Supabase** (Database)
      - Create account at [Supabase](https://supabase.com)